Deltares/Koswat/koswat/cost_report/README.md

 This module contains all possible definitions concerning the generation of a cost-report (`CostReportProtocol`).

 A cost report is generated given a `KoswatRunScenarioSettings` instance.
-Said report will only consider the `ReinforcementProfileProtocol` instances which are suitable for the provided surroundings (`SurroundingsWrapper`)
+Said report will only consider the `ReinforcementProfileProtocol` instances which are suitable for the provided surroundings (`SurroundingsWrapper`).

+In addition to the cost report, an infrastructure report will be added based on the `InfrastructureSurroundingsWrapper` which will determine additional costs depending on whether the infrastructures need to be replaced or repaired.

 The defined hierarchy is such as:
 - `KoswatSummary`: Wrapper of all multi-location-profile-cost-reports `MultiLocationProfileCostReport`.